 I plan on returning to Prince Edward County every year so if you have your own travel tips or thoughts to share, please leave a comment below!

-Thank you to Waupoos Estates Winery, Soup Opera Market Bistrot and especially Jackson’s Falls Country Inn for hosting me as their guest.
-As always, all opinions expressed in this post are entirely my own.
+Disclosures: Waupoos Estates Winery, Soup Opera Market Bistrot and Jackson’s Falls Country Inn hosted me as their guest but rest assured all opinions expressed in this post are entirely my own.
 I also earn a small commission from Booking.com if you click on their link and make a reservation through their site (at no cost to you).
 Thank you for your support.